tesseract-ocr/tessdoc/TrainingTesseract.md

 For versions 3.00/3.01, any language that has different punctuation and numbers is going to be disadvantaged by some of the hard-coded algorithms that assume ASCII punctuation and digits.
 [Fixed in 3.02]

-You need to run all commands in the same folder where your input files are located.

 # Additional Libraries required
 Beginning with 3.03, additional libraries are required to build the training tools.
 ```